-- Drain plug - Philips screwdriver
+- a Drain plug - b Philips screwdriver

 To check for water leaks

 The procedure differs depending on whether installation of the system is already completed.
 When installation of the system is not yet completed, temporarily connect the user interface and power supply to the unit.